-Global Aquafil S.p.A.
-Via Linfano 9 - Arco (TN) - Italy P.I.: 09652170961 STATEMENT OF THE PRINCIPAL FINANCIAL OFFICER AND THE DELEGATED BODIES (art 154-bis, comma 5) ABOUT THE YEAR END FINANCIAL STATEMENTS OF AQUAFIL SPA AS OF 2017.12.31 IN ACCORDANCE WITH ART 81-TER OF CONSOB REGULATION N. 11971 OF 14 MAY 1999 AND ANY SUBSEQUENT AMENDEMENTS AND ADDITIONS 1.
-The undersigned Adriano Vivaldi, Managing Director, and Sergio Calliari, Principal Financial Officer ex Law 262/05 of Aquafil SpA, certify, based on art.
-154-bis, commas 3-4, and Legislative Decree 58/98: the adequacy in relation to the firm characteristics and the effective implementation, of the administrative - accountability procedures in order to prepare the financial statements as of 2017.12.31.
-2. No relevant issues arose.
-3. It is also certified that the financial statements as of 2017.12.31: a) are drafted based on the International Financial Reporting Standards (I.F.R.S.), recognized in the European Community in accordance with Regulation (EC) n.
-1606/2002 of the European Parliament and of the Council of 19 July 2002; b) match with the results of the accountability books and registrations; c) are appropriate to give a truthful and correct representation of the statement of the assets, liabilities, and capital of the Company.
-Arco, March 23, 2018 Managing Director Principal Financial Adriano Vivaldi eraio Call
+Aquafil S.p.A.
+Via Linfano 9 - Arco (TN) - Italy P.I.: 09652170961

+STATEMENT OF THE PRINCIPAL FINANCIAL OFFICER AND THE DELEGATED BODIES (art 154-bis, comma 5) ABOUT THE CONSOLIDATED YEAR END FINANCIAL of the administrative - accountability procedures aimed at preparing the consolidated financial statements as of 2017.12.31.

+STATEMENTS OF AQUAFIL GROUP CLOSED ON 2017.12.31 IN ACCORDANCE WITH ART 81-TER OF CONSOB REGULATION N. 11971 OF 14 MAY 1999 AND ANY SUBSEQUENT AMENDEMENTS AND ADDITION

+- The undersigned Adriano Vivaldi, Managing Director, and Sergio Calliari, Principal Financial Officer ex Law 262/05 of Aquafil SpA, certify, based on art.
+154-bis, commas 3-4, and Legislative Decree 58/98: - · the adequacy in relation to the firm characteristics and - · the effective implementation

+- 2. No relevant issues arose - 3.
+It is also certified that the consolidated financial statements as of 2017.12.31: - a) are drafted based on the International Financial Reporting Standards (I.F.R.S.), recognized in the European Community in accordance with Regulation (EC) n.
+1606/2002 of the European Parliament and of the Council of 19 July 2002; - b) match with the results of the accountability books and registrations; - are appropriate to give a truthful and correct representation of the statement of the assets, liabilities, and capital of the Company and of the group of companies included in the consolidation process.

+Arco, March 23, 2018